 On August 2nd, 1939, a baby named Wesley Earl Craven was born in a Cleveland hospital.
-With a name like that, his predetermined career and life-options were:
+With a name like that, his predetermined life-options were:

 - Assassinate a president.